nicolaiskogheim/somegitconflicts/README.md

   Here we learn how to abort a merge, and how to resolve it
   by just editing the file.

+- medium
+  A small file with two conflicts.
+  We learn to select one of the branches' version of history,
+  and use that as a starting point for resolving the conflict.

 ## General info and tips

 ### What is a conflict?